Suggested links

 Recovery from PIED involves abstaining from porn and allowing the brain to rewire, which can take months or even years.
 Seeking therapy and support from loved ones can also be helpful during recovery.

-9. Loss of Interest in Non-Porn-Related Activities
+9. Porn May Impact Your Interest in Non-Porn-Related Activities

 One of the major consequences of porn addiction is that it can lead to a loss of interest in non-porn-related activities.